Lukkasss/FotW/README.md

 # FotW
-Repository to store the flags of the FotW proposal
+Repository to store the flags of the Flag of the Week proposal